githubtraining/training-manual/book/managers/01_prereqs.md

 ## Prerequisites

+Welcome!
+This one-day class leads participants through common situations with GitHub, graphical clients, and file versioning.
+Participants will learn how to use version control without touching the command line and discover solutions in working with a variety workflows, tools, and user perspectives.

-_Welcome! :wave: This is the source repository for the GitHub for Managers Universe Workshop.
-Be sure to follow the prerequisite(s) below before coming to the workshop to get started!_
+Be sure to follow the prerequisite(s) below before coming to the workshop to get started.

 - :point_right: **GitHub Account.** If you don't already have an account with GitHub, sign up and create a new account at https://github.com/join before the workshop.
 - :point_right: **Heroku Account.** If you don't already have an account with Heroku, sign up and create a new account at https://signup.heroku.com/login before the workshop.